pulp-platform/serial_link/README.md

 # Serial Link
 [![SHL-0.51 license](https://img.shields.io/badge/license-SHL--0.51-green)](LICENSE)

 The serial link is a simple all-digital Double-Data-Rate (DDR) or Single-Data-Rate (SDR) link with a source-synchronous interface.
 The link is scalable and can be used for high-bandwidth low latency applications like Die2Die communication as well as lower demanding tasks like binary preloading.
-The link has an AXI4 interface and implements Network, Data Link and Physical layer.
+The link has an AXI4 interface and implements Protocol, Data Link and Physical layer.
 The serial link is part of the [PULP (Parallel Ultra-Low Power) Platform](https://pulp-platform.org/) and is being used in various chip tapeouts e.g. [Snitch based Systems](https://github.com/pulp-platform/snitch)

 ## Architecture Overview
 The serial link implements the 3 lowest layers of the OSI reference model:
-* **Network Layer:** AXI requests and the responses are serialized and translated to an AXI-Stream interface
+* **Protocol Layer:** AXI requests and the responses are serialized and translated to an AXI-Stream interface
 * **Data Link Layer:** Splits the payload of the AXI stream into multiple packets which are distributed over the physical channels.
 A *Channel Allocator* reshuffles the packets and is able to recover defects of physical channels.
 It is able to apply back-pressure with a credit-based flow control mechanism.
 It also synchronizes the packets of multiple channels.
 * **Physical Layer:** Parametrizable number of channels and wires per channel.
 Each TX channel forwards its own source-synchronous clock which is a divided clock of the system clock.
 The RX channels samples the data with the received clock and has a CDC to synchronize to the local system clock.